jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-hr-strings`

+:   List of strings.

-:   A list of strings to use when inserting horizontal rules.
+    Strings to use when inserting horizontal rules.

 W> Different strings will not be distinguished when converted to W> HTML—they will all be converted to `<hr/>`—but they may add visual